TomerDahari/feedback-system/README.md

 The frontend server will run by default on http://localhost:3000.

--- Usage --
 Business Registration: Register a new business by choosing a unique name and password.
 A business number will be assigned upon successful registration.
 Login: Use the business number and password to log in and access feedback.
 Submit Feedback: Customers can search for a business by name or business number, select a rating, and leave feedback.
 View Feedback: Business owners can see all feedback submitted for their business after logging in.
-Contribution
-Contributions are welcome!
-To contribute:

-Fork the repository.
-Create a new branch (git checkout -b feature-branch).
-Commit your changes (git commit -m 'Add feature').
-Push to the branch (git push origin feature-branch).
-Open a pull request.